 P E O P L E F R I E N D L Y

-Here at Little Korboose, "People Friendly" has two meanings.
-Not only does it represent our drive to uplift and practice kindness to all people, it also expresses our promise to create products that are chemical free and safe for you.
+At Little Korboose, "People Friendly" has two meanings; it represents our drive to uplift and practice kindness and it also expresses our promise to create products that are chemical-free and safe.
 It takes a conscious decision to bring our goods into your home, so we make the conscious and ethical decision to ensure they are safe.
 We will always put your health and safety first.

 S O C I A L G O O D

 At Little Korboose, we believe in individuals.
-We believe in their ideas, gifts, and power to do good.
+We value their ideas, gifts, and power to do good.
 We uphold the fact that we aren’t just serving “a market,” we’re serving people.
-This doesn’t just mean with the sale of our products, but also with the treatment of everyone involved throughout the entire process, from concept to distribution.
+This goes beyond the sale of our products, and is seen in the treatment of everyone involved throughout the entire process, from concept to distribution.

-We’re not on Amazon—and we made this decision deliberately.
-For the LK family, it is unacceptable to put profit over people.
+You won’t find us on Amazon—and we made this decision deliberately.
+For the Little Korboose family, it is unacceptable to put profit over people.
 To increase profit at the expense of basic worker rights is not something that our team will stand by.
-Nor will we support a giant such as Amazon, as they impede the growth and opportunity for small businesses.
+Nor will we support a giant such as Amazon, as they impede the growth and opportunity of small businesses, much like ourselves.

-Beyond that, we recognize that we exist in an extraordinarily privileged space, and do what we can to give back.
-Since our start, we have been financially committed to creating real positive change in the areas of social justice and environmental sustainability.
-We are members of 1% for the Planet and collaborate with multiple organizations to activate and move the needle forward.
-Most recently, our Stay Home Kits were sold with a portion of the proceeds going to Feeding America.
+With that being said, we also recognize that we exist in an extraordinarily privileged space, a space that has allowed us to give back.
+Since our start, we have been financially committed to creating positive change around social justice and environmental sustainability.
+We are members of 1% for the Planet and collaborate with organizations to activate and move the needle forward.
+Most recently our Stay Home Kits were sold with a portion of the proceeds going to Feeding America.
 Together, we provided over 10,000 meals to families in need.

 W O M A N O W N E D

-While women hold more power in the workforce than ever before, there is still a long way to go to finding equality.
+While women are holding more power in the workforce than ever before, there is still a long way to go to finding equality.

 Women make up 50.8% of the population in the United States, yet women are just 5% of Fortune 500 CEOs—down from a record high of 6% in 2017.
-And that’s just the tip of the iceberg.
-When looking at positions of leadership as a whole, women make up about a ¼ of those positions.
-All still making $0.75 to every $1 male counterparts make.
+It makes you wonder, where are all the women?
+When looking at positions of leadership as a whole, women make up about one-fourth of all leadership positions.
+All while still making $0.75 to every $1 that their male counterparts make.

-Luckily at LK, we have a female in the lead.
-Artist, designer and entrepreneur April Nemeth has managed and led LK as well as The Studio of April Nemeth since founding both in 2008.
+At Little Korboose, we are proud to be female-founded and run.
+Artist, designer, and entrepreneur, April Nemeth, has managed and led Little Korboose as well as, The Studio of April Nemeth, since their founding in 2008.

 L O C A L L Y M A D E

-Our success is tied to the community we have cultivated; collaborating with minority communities, refugees, and outside independent artists we seek to cultivate a conscious, intentional community meant to uplift others.
+Our success is tied to the community we have cultivated; collaborating with minority groups, refugees, and outside independent artists.
+Our company is a conscious, intentionally built community meant to uplift and empower others.